Kasey Keller

-Kasey C. Keller (born November 29, 1969) is an American former professional soccer player who played in Europe and the United States, as well as being the starting goalkeeper for the U.S. national team.
+Kasey Christopher Keller (born November 29, 1969) is an American former professional soccer player who played in Europe and the United States, and was the starting goalkeeper for the U.S. national team.
 He is a four-time FIFA World Cup participant and was the first American goalkeeper to become a regular in the German Bundesliga, the English Premier League, and the Spanish La Liga.

 Keller retired after three seasons with Seattle Sounders FC after they joined Major League Soccer.
 He was the Sounders' color commentator in local television broadcasts from 2012 to 2022, and assistant coach for Newport High School Boys Soccer in Bellevue, Washington.
 He also frequently appears on ESPN FC.

 Club career

 Early career

 Keller was born in Olympia, Washington.
 He attended North Thurston High School and played college soccer at the University of Portland under Clive Charles.
 As a freshman in 1988, he helped lead the team to the NCAA men's soccer final four.
 He earned first team All American as a senior and was the 1991 Adidas Goalkeeper of the Year.
 During the 1989 college off-season, he played for the Portland Timbers of the Western Soccer Alliance.
 His outstanding play led to his selection as league MVP that year.
 In 10 games, he allowed only four goals, for a 0.38 goals-against-average and eight clean sheets.

 In 1989, he split his time between the Portland Timbers and the U.S. U-20 national team, which finished fourth at the 1989 FIFA U-20 World Cup.
 Keller once again excelled and was awarded the tournament's Silver Ball as the tournament's second-best player.